open-telemetry/semantic-conventions/docs/http/http-metrics.md

 Instrumentations for specific web frameworks that consider HTTP methods to be case insensitive, SHOULD populate a canonical equivalent.
 Tracing instrumentations that do so, MUST also set `http.request.method_original` to the original value.

-**[2]:** If an HTTP client request is explicitly made to an IP address, e.g. `http://x.x.x.x:8080`, then `server.address` SHOULD be the IP address `x.x.x.x`.
+**[2] `server.address`:** If an HTTP client request is explicitly made to an IP address, e.g. `http://x.x.x.x:8080`, then `server.address` SHOULD be the IP address `x.x.x.x`.
 A DNS lookup SHOULD NOT be used.

-**[3]:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.
+**[3] `server.port`:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.

-**[4]:** If the request fails with an error before response status code was sent or received, `error.type` SHOULD be set to exception type (its fully-qualified class name, if applicable) or a component-specific low cardinality error identifier.
+**[4] `error.type`:** If the request fails with an error before response status code was sent or received, `error.type` SHOULD be set to exception type (its fully-qualified class name, if applicable) or a component-specific low cardinality error identifier.